Last updated: May 26, 2026

 How should you verify this information?

-This guide was checked against official ACP, Lifeline, USAC, and LifelineSupport.org information.
-Always verify current details with the provider before submitting personal information because offers and device inventory change often.
+This explainer was checked against official ACP, Lifeline, USAC, and LifelineSupport.org information.
+Use the homepage as the 2026 free government tablet overview, and always verify current details with the provider before submitting personal information because offers and device inventory change often.

 Frequently asked questions